In This Article:

 New York's Cannabis Cultivation Landscape

 The Compassionate Care Act of 2014 marked the beginning of New York's journey toward cannabis legalization.
-In July of that year, Governor Andrew M. Cuomo enacted and signed into law this legislation to oversee the cultivation, processing, dispensing, and administration of medical marijuana.
+In July of that year, Governor Andrew M. Cuomo signed this legislation into law to oversee the cultivation, processing, dispensing, and administration of medical marijuana.

-Just 18 months after this act was signed into law, New York's first registered patients were able to obtain non-smokable forms of medical marijuana, but this type of cannabis was only available to people with certain conditions.
+Just 18 months after this act was enacted, the state's first registered patients were able to obtain non-smokable forms of medical marijuana.
+However, they were only available to people with certain conditions.

-After several failed attempts to legalize adult-use cannabis, the Marijuana Regulation and Tax Act (MRTA) was finally passed in March 2021.
-This legalization bill built a regulatory infrastructure to allow and oversee the cultivation, processing, distribution, and sale of cannabis for recreational purposes and amended the state's existing medical marijuana laws.
+After several failed attempts to legalize adult-use cannabis, the MRTA was finally passed in March 2021.
+This legalization bill built a regulatory infrastructure to allow for and monitor the cultivation, processing, distribution, and sale of cannabis for recreational purposes.
+It also amended the existing medical marijuana laws.

 Types of Cultivation Licenses in New York

-So far, the OCM has granted 270 licenses to marijuana cultivators, 40 to conditional processors, and 75 to retail dispensaries that grow, distribute, and sell cannabis across the state.
-The agency is committed to awarding 50% of them to Social and Economic Equity (SEE) applicants.
+New York offers several options for businesses looking to grow cannabis.
+To date, the OCM has granted over 500 licenses to cultivators, authorizing them to sell their flowers directly to other licensed operators across the state.
+The agency is committed to awarding at least 50% of them to Social and Economic Equity (SEE) applicants.

 For more details on when new licensing applications will be accepted, visit the OCM website.
 In the meantime, you can check out the types of cannabis licenses available below: